Myron Michailidis: Theater Erfurt & Erfurt Philharmonic Orchestra (2018–2022)

-Cultural and Conference Center of Crete (2019-)
+Cultural and Conference Center of Crete (2019–)

 Main Hall of the new Cultural and Conference Center of Crete, in Heraklion (2019).

 In February 2019, Myron Michailidis has been appointed as the first Artistic Director of the newly built Cultural and Conference Center of Crete (CCCC), in Heraklion, Greece, a position he initially held in parallel to his position of Generalmusikdirektor (GMD) at the Theater Erfurt.
 For its historical inaugural concert, Michailidis has conducted the Greek Radio Symphony Orchestra ERT in works of Markopoulos, Theodorakis, Rossini, Massenet and Tchaikovsky, all inspired by the Cretan or Mediterranean tradition.

+Within just a few years of operation, Myron Michailidis transformed the CCCC into a leading cultural destination with a regular, institutional opera programme, establishing it as Greece’s second most significant lyric institution (after the Greek National Opera) and the foremost in the regions.

 Michailidis pursues his collaborations in Crete with internationally acclaimed artists, including Cyprien Katsaris, Diana Tishchenko, Andonis Foniadakis (choreographer of the contemporary ballet Burning Water) and Maria Farantouri.
-In November 2023, he accompanies the Greek diva at the piano for a unique recital featuring works by composers Manos Hadjidakis and Mikis Theodorakis.
+In November 2023, he accompanies the Greek diva at the piano for a unique recital featuring works by composers Manos Hadjidakis and Mikis Theodorakis, and, in November 2025, with the Athens State Orchestra for the official celebration of the 100 years from Mikis Theodorakis’s birth.

 In November 2021, he produced in collaboration with the Teatro Grattacielo of New York and conducted Mozart's Idomeneo, the first opera performance in full stage and music form ever given in Crete.
 It was also the first time since its creation that Mozart's Opera, whose libretto sets the action in Crete, was given on the island.
-For the following seasons, other new productions have been presented in full stage and music forms for the first time in Crete (all by Michailidis conducting the Athens Philharmonia Orchestra): Verdi's Otello (2022, co-produced by the Rijeka Croatian National Theatre) and Rigoletto (2023), Bizet's Carmen (2023, co-produced by the Teatro Grattacielo of New York), Donizetti's L'elisir d'amore (2024), Mascagni’s Cavalleria rusticana (2024, in collaboration with the Mascagni Festival of Livorno), Puccini’s Tosca (2025, co-produced by the Rijeka Croatian National Theatre).
-In February 2023, Michailidis has also triumphed at the CCCC in the world premiere's creation Eleftherios Venizelos, a contemporary opera based on the life of the Greek prominent statesman Eleftherios Venizelos, "The Maker of Modern Greece", opera written by Greek composer Dimitris Maramis and staged by Theater Erfurt's director Guy Montavon.
+For the following seasons, several new productions were presented in Crete for the first time in fully staged and complete musical form, all under the baton of Michailidis (most often conducting the Athens Philharmonia Orchestra): Verdi's Otello (2022, co-produced with the Rijeka Croatian National Theatre) and Rigoletto (2023), Bizet's Carmen (2023, co-produced with the Teatro Grattacielo of New York), Donizetti's L'elisir d'amore (2024), Mascagni’s Cavalleria rusticana (2024, co-produced with the Mascagni Festival of Livorno), Leoncavallo's Pagliacci (2025, co-produced with the Teatro Politeama Greco and the Provincia di Lecce), Puccini’s Tosca (2025, co-produced by the Rijeka Croatian National Theatre) and Madama Butterfly (2026, co-produced with the Ljubljana Slovene National Theatre Opera and Ballet).
+In February 2023, Michailidis has also triumphed at the CCCC in the world premiere's creation Eleftherios Venizelos, a contemporary opera based on the life of the Greek prominent statesman Eleftherios Venizelos written by Greek composer Dimitris Maramis and staged by Theater Erfurt's director Guy Montavon.